Come chat with us and we will get back to you as soon as possible!

 4. Create a New Database

-The installation automatically creates the admin database.
-Since it is used for administrative purposes, it’s recommended to create a new database:
+The MongoDB installation process automatically creates the admin database.
+Since it is generally used for administrative purposes like storing authentication data, we recommend creating a new one.

 mongosh